12. School and Diabetes

 Further resources and support

 Starship service run School Seminars at Greenlane Clinical Centre to support non -medical school staff with the care required for children at preschool or school.
-See flyer with available dates for the year.

 Public health nurse/ School nurse/ School councillor